yfakariya/form_companion_presenter/packages/form_companion_generator/README.md

 ##### Item Template

- effective keys are `item_template` only.
-In addition, `item_template` is only available in properties which have "collection-like" field value type.
+As described before, each entries under properties in `argument_templates` may have `item_template` property instead of `template` property.
+The value of `item_template` is referred as Item Template.

-"collection-like" types are one of following:
+The `item_template` represents a tempalte for each item of collection, and it is only available in properties which have "collection-like" field value types, which are one of following:

 * `Iterable<E>` or its subtypes (including `List<E>`).
 Item template should be applied for each items of the `Iterable<E>` value (thus, the item value type is `E`).
 * Any enum type.
 Item template should be applied for each members of the enum type (thus, the item value type is the enum type).
 Note that if the type is nullable, then `null` is also included in head of the members.